 The Vest-Agder Bunad

 The women’s bunad of Vest-Agder reflects the region’s traditional clothing style from around 1830 to 1870.
 Many of its garments are exact reproductions of historical pieces.
-Still, the bunad has also been shaped by 20th-century expectations of what a bunad "should" look like.
-As a result, the Vest-Agder bunad is no strict reconstruction representing one single, uniform style from a specific area and time.
-We’re talking a bit more mix and match, but every piece is true bunad and every piece shows a bit of the Vest-Agder history.
+Still, the bunad has also been shaped by 20th-century expectations of what a bunad “should” look like.
+As a result, the Vest-Agder bunad is no strict reconstruction – we’re talking a bit more mix and match, but every piece is true bunad and every piece shows a bit of the Vest-Agder history.

 A Passion for Local Traditions